 Courtesy Gary Provenzano

-4th issue Baltimore Police matched set of wreath and badge dating from 1890 - 1915.
-This badge set was assigned to Officer James E. Schmidt of the Northern District.
+Baltimore Police matched set of wreath and shield dating from 1890 - 1915.
+This set was assigned to Officer James E. Schmidt of the Northern District.
 He was appointed in 1894 and served until 1923.